redhat-cop/rhel-edge-automation-arch/README.md

 $ until oc apply -k openshift/gitops/manifests/bootstrap/argocd/base; do sleep 2; done
 ```

 Some secrets will need to be created to support the deployment.
+We will use the Kustomize Secrets Generator to source specific values from files.
 An SSH key will be needed as well as credentials for the Red Hat Portal.
 A table of the specific components are laid out below:

 |Component|Description|
 |:---|:---|